liangyy/silver-standard-performance/README.md

     score_table = score_table,
     map_table = map_table,
     silver_standard = omim_based_silver_standard,
-    trait_codes = c('HPO', 'phecode')  # suppose you want to map the your traits to silver standard phenotypes using both 'HPO' and 'phecode' (the order does not matter)
+    # suppose you want to map the your traits to silver standard phenotypes using
+    # both 'HPO' and 'phecode' (the order does not matter)
+    trait_codes = c('HPO', 'phecode')
   )
 ```